Pediatric Dentistry for Kids

 Why should your child visit the dentist?

 We agree with the American Academy of Pediatric Dentistry that children should visit the dentist every six months for a professional cleaning and exam.
 This allows Drs.
 Tincher and Razdolsky to detect dental caries: the number-one childhood disease.
 Treating caries early or preventing decay altogether is always our goal.

 Why choose Lake Forest Dental Associates for your child’s care?

-We believe that going to the dentist should be easy and fun—a family event.
+We believe that going to the dentist should be an easy and fun family event.
 Whether your child needs a simple checkup and cleaning or an advanced procedure, we practice Tell-Show-Do: we tell your child what we are going to do, show your child all the equipment and what it is used for, and then do the procedure.
 We find that this method eliminates the fear of the unknown and puts children at ease, as they are never surprised by anything we do.
-When Tell-Show-Do isn’t quite enough to relieve your child’s dental fear, we also offer nitrous oxide “laughing gas” to ease anxiety.
+When Tell-Show-Do isn’t quite enough to relieve your child’s dental fear, we also offer nitrous oxide or “laughing gas” to ease anxiety.

 It’s best to teach kids good oral hygiene habits at a young age.
 That’s why we use language and techniques that are age appropriate and make sense to them.
 Kids at Lake Forest Dental Associates love to learn how to brush teeth properly on our big-toothed lion, and our stickers and toys always make them smile.
 As parents themselves, Drs.
 Razdolsky and Tincher know just how to help kids have fun, all while gaining a lifetime of great oral health.

 How can I best care for my Child’s teeth at home?